Valentin-Metz/writeup_factorio/readme.md

 Reverse engineering a game isn't fundamentally different from a normal binary.
 You open it in a disassembler, attach a debugger, find resources online, and piece stuff together piece by piece.
-At this point a big thanks to the developers for giving us debug symbols, although we do recommend that they enable PIE for future builds.
+At this point a big thanks to the developers for giving us debug symbols;

-There's not really a lot to say, except that following strings and function names into level loading code until I found the part which loads property-trees from maps, again it seems sane in that it always tries to allocate enough memory for the entire data part.
+although we do recommend that they enable PIE for future builds.

+Following strings and function names, we eventually found the code responsible for loading save files.
+This function loads a [PropertyTree](https://wiki.factorio.com/Property_tree) from a save file.
+In order to be efficient, it allocates enough memory for the entire data section of the file in advance.

 ![Screenshot of IDA with the line containing the bug being highlighted](img/bug.png)

 ## The bug:

-The bug lies within the way this number of bytes to allocate is computed.
-Because the number is cast to a 32-bit integer we can enter a number such that this value gets too small (and thus we will be able to overwrite a whole bunch of stuff on the heap)
+The bug lies in way this number of bytes to allocate is computed (see marked line `36`).

+Because the result of `data_length + 1` is cast to a 32-bit unsigned integer, we can enter a number that causes a wrap-around to zero after the addition.
+As the deserializer is given a deserialization length of `data_length`, it will attempt to read `data_length` bytes into a buffer of size `1`, overwriting a massive section of the heap in the process.

-Namely this will always give us an overflow of (a multiple of) 4gb.
+Specifically, this will always give us an overflow of (a multiple of) 4GiB.
-However since we only read 4 bytes as size the only way we will overflow if this is exactly one byte short of 4 gigabyte.
-Sadly this means that the mapfile also needs to be this big, else the mapdeserializer will complain that there simply is not enough data to even attempt deserialization.
+Since we only read 4 bytes as size, the only way we will overflow if this is if we are exactly one byte short of 4 gigabyte.
+Sadly this means that in order for our exploit to work, the map file also needs to be exactly this big.
+Otherwise, the MapDeserializer will complain that there is not enough data in order to attempt deserialization.

+In case you were wondering why `new[]` with a size of zero does not return a `nullptr`;
-There also exists a small piece to implement a custom operator new[] in this C++ project, which first checks if the size to allocate is zero, if yes it will set it to 1 (e.g. no allocation will return nullptr), then it will go into a while true to try and allocate with malloc and then the `std::get_new_handler` way.
+there exists a small piece to implement a custom `operator new[]` in this C++ project, which first checks if the size to allocate is zero, and if so, sets the allocation size to 1 (i.e. no allocation will return nullptr).
+It will then go into a while true loop, where it will first attempt to allocate memory with `malloc`, and if that fails, attempt to remedy the situation with `std::get_new_handler`.

 ![Screenshot of the new handler in IDA](img/newhandler.png)